 If you are unsure if you need to register as a Foreign LLC, I strongly suggested you contact an attorney who is licensed either in your state or in that other state where you might be doing business.
 This is because a failure to register as a Foreign LLC could result in fines and potentially other problems that could be imposed on you by that other state.

-Denver, Colorado business attorney Aiden Durham with 180 Law Co.
+Business attorney Aiden Durham with 180 Law Co.
 LLC can help you determine if your business should be registered as a Foreign LLC in or out of Colorado.
-Contact Aiden at (720) 379-3425 or [email protected] to get started.
+Schedule a consultation to get started or email us confidentially at [email protected].